compulim/react-chain-of-responsibility/README.md

 - Entrypoint is `createChainOfResponsibilityForFluentUI()`
 - Request and props are always of same type
-  - They are optional too, this is defined in [`IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts)
+  - They are optional too, as defined in [`IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts)
-- Auto-fallback to `defaultRender`
+- Automatic fallback to `defaultRender`

 #### Sample code